OPTIMIZATIONS FOR OS X SNOW LEOPARD THROUGH SIERRA

 - Connect to the internet via Ethernet cable on a LAN.

-- Control your desktop computer with USB control devices.
+- Control your computer using a wireless USB keyboard and mouse.

-- Use cables to transfer data between computers and devices.
+- Use cables vs. Bluetooth or WiFi to transfer data between computers and devices.

 Control devices associated with wireless interfaces: